tomdalling/old-tomdalling.com/resources/blog-posts/2013-01-21_04-cameras-vectors-and-input.markdown

 coordinate and calculate what it used to be, before it was transformed by matrix multiplication.
 To do this, we need to calculate the *inverse* of the matrix.
-An inverse matrix is a matrix that does the *exact opposite* of another matrix, which means it can "undo" the transformation that the other matrix produces.
+An inverse matrix is a matrix that does the *exact opposite* of another matrix, which means it can <em>undo</em> the transformation that the other matrix produces.
 For example, if matrix `A` rotates 90&deg; around the Y axis, then the inverse of matrix `A` will rotate **-**90&deg; around the Y axis.